Bachelor level courses 2017

 - Nominated exchange students must have a standard workload of two courses equivalent to 15 ECTS.
 Any deviation from the standard workload must be agreed upon in advance with your home university and the ISUP secretariat.

-- Students from other Danish universities with a course pre-approval (meritstuderende), Non-European Freemovers/fee-paying and Open University/fee-paying (tomplads) can withdraw by writing to email@example.com no later than 2 June 2017.
-Please note, that reimbursement of tuition fee is not possible after this date unless you can document that your application for at graduate programme at CBS has been rejected.
+- Students from other Danish universities with a course pre-approval (meritstuderende), Non-European Freemovers/fee-paying and Open University/fee-paying (tomplads) can withdraw by writing to email@example.com before 2 June 2017.
+Please note, that reimbursement of tuition fee after this date is only possible if you have been rejected to a graduate programme at CBS, or the completion of the courses is not listed as a condition for your acceptance to a graduate programme at CBS.
 CBS Admissions will send out letters mid-June 2017.
+Deadline for forwarding the letter to firstname.lastname@example.org is 27 June.
+You will get a refund in August.

 All courses include Preliminary Assignments in class 1.